shubhamshinde45/ME18B183_DDP/README.md

 # ME18B183_DDP
-This repository includes all the model code files used for training.
-These model code files are saved as per which data was used to train the them.
+This repository includes all the code files used for training.
+These model code files are saved as per the data used for training them.

 ## Repository Structure
 ```